Candidate: Kilkenny

 Location: Ireland

-Category: The Great Town Award
+Category: The Great Town Award (winner)

 Year: 2008

-Finalists: St Andrews, Scotland; Winchester, England
+Finalists: St Andrews, Scotland and Winchester, England

 Introduction